When do I find out where I am going to live?

 - Wallpaper, Decals, Bumper Stickers, etc.

-- Wireless Printers (these interfere with wireless access points)
+- Wireless Printers (these interfere with the University’s wireless network)

 - Wireless Router/Access point (Brenau supplies all wireless access points in residence halls)